 Adjust Backlight Settings

-- The backlight provides illumination for the entire screen, like a lamp behind the TV panel.
-Check that backlight output is set near maximum, around 90-100.
+• The backlight provides illumination for the entire screen, like a lamp behind the TV panel.
+Check that the backlight output is set to near maximum, around 90-100/ Low or High.

 Disable Energy Saving Features

-- This will ensure consistent illumination over time.
-Auto picture modes can interfere by changing settings on their own – switch to a standard or custom picture mode.
+• This will ensure consistent illumination over time.
+Auto picture modes can interfere by changing settings on their own, such as switching to a standard or custom picture mode.

 Check HDMI Connections